-Everything. however, was not left in the hands of the bourgeois leadership.
+Everything, however, was not left in the hands of the bourgeois leadership.
 The 1930-32 struggles were started at a time when new forces had already appeared on the political horizon.
-The student and youth movements that had come into being in the rest of India began to spread in Kerala.
-The self-sacrifcing revolutionary ardour of Bhagat Singh and his comrades inspired the Kerala youth.
-Vague ideas of socialism and communism, stories of what happened and what was taking place in the Soviet Union, had started catching the imagination of the people.
-Rank and file Congressmen in Kerala came into close contact with the left leaders of the Congress like Jawaharlal Nehru, Subhas Bose and Vithalbhai Patel as well as revolutionaries from Bengal, Bihar, U. P. and Punjab, many of whom were lodged in the various jails of Madras Presidency.
+The student and youth movements that had come into being in the rest of India began to spread in Kerala also.
+The self-sacrificing revolutionary ardour of Bhagat Singh and his comrades began to echo here also.
+Vague ideas of Socialism and Communism, stories of what happened and what was taking place in the Soviet Union, had started catching the imagination of the people.
+Rank and file Congressmen in Kerala came into close contact with the left leaders of the Congress like Jawaharlal Nehru, Subhas Bose and Vithalbhai Patel as well as revolutionaries from Bengal, Bihar, U.P. and Punjab, many of whom were lodged in the various jails of Madras Presidency.

-All this led to the development of a well-defined group of revolutionary Congressmen who, though organizationally within the Congress, were ideologically outside the Gandhian leadership.
-The result was that, by the time of the abandonment of mass civil disobedience and the adoption of the Council-entry programme, the majority of rank and file Congressmen in Kerala had already taken a definite turn to the left.
-Not only were Yuvak Sanghs, Youth Leagues, etc., organized in various parts of the province but the Kerala Provincial Congress Committee that came to be organized in 1934 had a majority of leftists.
-These leftist Congressmen, moreover, declared themselves socialists and organized the Congress Socialist Party.
+All this led to the development of a well-defined group of revolutionary Congressmen who, though organisationally within the Congress, were ideologically outside the sphere of Gandhian leadership.
+The result was that, by the time of the abandonment of mass civil disobedience and the adoption of the council-entry programme, the majority of rank and file Congressmen in Kerala had already taken a definite turn to the left.
+Not only were Yuvak Sanghs, Youth Leagues, etc. organised in the various parts of the province but the Kerala Provincial Congress Committee that came to be organised in 1934 had a majority of leftists.
+These leftist Congressmen, moreover, declared themselves Socialists and organised the Congress Socialist Party.

-While these developments were taking place inside the Congress, revolutionary forces of more or less the same character were taking shape inside the ranks of caste organizations.
-Despite the efforts made by the leaders of these organizations to shelter their own ranks against the new forces, radical transformations had started taking place among them.
-Not only did anti-imperialism penetrate these caste organizations, so that sympathy for political movements became a marked feature of every one of them; simultaneously, an ideological revolution was taking place in their ranks.
-Rationalism, atheism, materialism and, through these, sympathy for the land of communism -this was the process through which the radical rank and file of the caste organizations came to accept socialism at the same time as rank and file Congressmen were groping towards it through their own political experience.

-The result was that by the time a definite left wing took shape inside the Congress, a left wing had also taken shape inside the caste organizations.
-The sense of unity and solidarity that each felt with the other was one of the factors which guaranteed that the new revolutionary forces that emerged in nineteen-thirties would draw into their fold all that was really democratic and radical in the social reform and political wings of the national movement.
+While these developments were taking place inside the Congress, revolutionary forces of more or less the same character were taking shape inside the ranks of caste organisations.
+Despite the efforts made by the leaders of these organisations to shelter their own ranks against the new forces, radical transformations had started taking place among them.
+Not only did anti-imperialism penetrate these organisations, so that sympathy for political movements became a marked feature of every one of these caste organisations; simultaneously with this was taking place an ideological revolution in their ranks.
+Rationalism, atheism, materialism and, through these, sympathy for the land of Communism-this was the process through which the radical rank and file of the caste organisations came to accept Socialism-at the same time as rank and file Congressmen were groping towards it through their own political experience.
+The result was that, by the time a definite left-wing took shape inside the Congress, a left-wing had also taken shape inside these caste organisations.
+The sense of unity and solidarity that each felt with the other was one of the factors which guaranteed that the new revolutionary forces that emerged in the nineteen-thirties would draw into their fold all that was really democratic in the social reform and political wings of the national movement.

-One of the characteristic features of the new wave of antiimperialist struggles was that the struggle for political democracy had started in the states part of Kerala also.
-The states people's movement that took shape in other Indian states spread to Travancore where a State People's Conference was held in 1928.
-This may be said to be the beginning of a movement for political democracy with the central slogan of responsible government.
-The youth of Travancore and Cochin who had to leave their states to participate in the 1930-32 civil disobedience movements were as much moved by the need for democracy in the states as by the need for the complete independence of India.
+One of the characteristic features of the new wave of antiimperialist struggles was that the struggle for political democracy had started in the States part of Kerala also.
+The States Peoples' Movement that took shape in other Indian States spread to Travancore where a States Peoples' Conference was held in 1928.
+This may be said to be the beginning of a movement for political democracy with the central slogan of Responsible Government.
+The youth of Travancore and Cochin who had to leave their States to participate in the 1930-32 Civil Disobedience movements were as much moved by the need for democracy in the States as by the need for the complete independence of India.